23 Best Restaurants in Hell’s Kitchen, NYC in 2025

 5. Obao

 Do you love Asian fusion?
 We do, too, and Obao is the best restaurant in Hell’s Kitchen for people who love Thai and Vietnamese cuisine.
-This restaurant elevates traditional Vietnamese and Thai comfort food for a Western audience, and everything is delicious.
+This beloved eatery elevates traditional Vietnamese and Thai comfort food for a Western audience, and everything is delicious.

 The Vibe

 Obao feels modern and comfortable.
-While the food is comforting and traditional, the restaurant itself feels like a sleek and cool date night spot, though still casual enough for an outing with friends.
+While the food is comforting and traditional, the eatery itself feels like a sleek and cool date night restaurant in NYC, though still casual enough for an outing with friends.

 What to Order

-If you prefer Thai, you can’t go wrong with just-spicy-enough drunken noodles.
+If you feel like tucking into some of the best Thai food in NYC, you can’t go wrong with the shrimp pad thai.
 If Vietnamese food is more your game, you have to get the pho bò.
 The classic beef soup will warm you up on a chilly NYC evening.

 via Obao